Check GDAP Relationship & Permissions

 • Make sure that the security group has Global Reader and Application Administrator selected in the roles

-• If the delegated admin account that is used in Sync 365 is not in one of the group with the permissions assigned
+• If the delegated admin account that is used in Sync 365 is not in one of the groups with the permissions assigned:

-• In your own Azure AD (Entra) tenant make sure the account is added to the group to fix the issue
+• In your own Azure AD / Entra tenant, add the account to the security group that is assigned to the GDAP relationship.

 • Related Articles